Rector's Palace Museum

 Obviously, the exterior architectural details can be appreciated without an entrance fee.
 It's even possible to appreciate the structure and highlights of the atrium before paying entrance to the museum.

 The palace and museum are open daily 9am to 6pm (4pm in winter).
-The building is closed for renovations until April 1, 2016.

 The price is 100/25Kn adults/children including admission to the Maritime Museum, Ethnographic Museum, Revelin Fort and the Home of Martin Držić.